DeirdreHegarty/advanced_OOP/GeneticAlgorithmConcept/Assignment/README.md

 ```

 This demonstrates that Individual is a subclass fo Chromosome.
-Chromosome is an abstract class, and the base of a strategy pattern.
+Chromosome is an abstract class, and the base of a strategy pattern [@hfstrategy].
 Inside Chromosome behaviours such as mutate and crossover can be specified.

 ---